 UNESCO’s Oversight Advisory Committee (OAC) is comprised of external independent members and advises the Director-General in fulfilling her oversight responsibilities and it reports annually to the Executive Board.
 Members are appointed for three-year terms and possess expertise in auditing, risk management and control, with one member being an expert in evaluation.
 More information on the OAC's responsibilities can be found in its Terms of Reference.

 The selection process for the current membership included public solicitation of candidates in Le Monde and the Economist as well as notification of all Permanent Delegations to UNESCO of the application process.

 Selection criteria centered on the relevant expertise of candidates, with gender and geographical balance among the membership given priority consideration.
-Recognizing that the OAC is comprised of four members, geographical balance is also managed and maintained through subsequent appointments as terms of incumbents come to an end and new members are appointed.
+Recognizing that the OAC is comprised of five members, geographical balance is also managed and maintained through subsequent appointments as terms of incumbents come to an end and new members are appointed.

 The OAC members actually with expertise in auditing, risk management, control and evaluation are:

 Ms Mona BISHAY (Egypt/Australia): Dr. Mona Bishay is a Development Economist with over 30 years of professional experience.
 In the course of her career Dr. Bishay has provided numerous consultancy advices to UN organizations.
 She is currently acting as a Senior Advisor on Country Programme and Corporate Level Evaluations for International Financial Institutions and as Team Leader of Multidisciplinary Missions for the formulation, monitoring and evaluation of donor-financed Agricultural Development Programmes.
 She is also advising, on a pro bono basis, a number of NGOs in the Middle East Region and supervising Master and PhD students at Egyptian Universities.